 If so, you qualify to be included in our group of clients who are asserting their constitutional right to be compensated by the government for “taking” their property.
 We are accepting clients with properties downstream and upstream from the Addicks and Barker reservoirs.
 We are filing claims for a group of individual clients who will receive personalized attention.

-On October 2, 2017, we filed Complaints in the U.S. Court of Federal Claims on behalf of our large group of our clients seeking just compensation for the flooding of their properties by reservoir waters.
+On October 2 and December 5, 2017, we filed Complaints in the U.S. Court of Federal Claims on behalf of our large group of our clients seeking just compensation for the flooding of their properties by reservoir waters.
 We are continuing to accept clients.

 Our current clients own properties in over 60 neighborhoods and complexes in and around Katy and Houston, including the following (if your neighborhood does not appear here, contact us and we will analyze for you):